learnweb/moodle-lifecycletrigger_byrole/README.md

 is sufficiently old, the course is triggered for the cleanup process of the admin tool.

- For detailed information on trigger plugins visit the [Wiki](https://github.com/learnweb/moodle-tool_cleanupcourses/wiki) of the cleanupcourses admin tool.
+ For detailed information on trigger plugins visit the [Wiki](https://github.com/learnweb/moodle-tool_lifecycle/wiki) of the lifecycle admin tool.